 Design features can vary quite a bit between services.
-For example, each service will have a range of sizes and various ways to cover and bind your finished book, including such things as a photo-cover, see-through cutout cover, fabric finish cover, dust cover, spiral binding and high-definition printing.
+For example, each photo book service will have a range of sizes and various ways to cover and bind your finished book, including things like a photo cover, see-through cutout cover, fabric finish cover, dust cover, spiral binding and high-definition printing.

-Most photo book services offer a downloadable program that you use to design your book, before uploading the final version to the service for printing and delivery back to you.
+Most photo book services offer a downloadable program to design your book, before uploading the final version to the service for printing and delivery back to you.
 These programs usually offer better flexibility in terms of layouts and other features.

-Many also provide a web-based layout program, so it doesn't matter what computer you're using.
+Many services also provide a web-based layout program, so it doesn't matter what computer you're using.
 This can be a quick and sometimes easier solution if:

-- However, they're heavier, larger and usually cost more.
+- Heavier, larger and usually cost more.

 - A good hardcover should be able to open flat for two-page viewing without tearing or damaging the binding.